Skip to content

 1. Loaders.
 Each event in :loaders is dispatched into the variant's frame.
 The library waits for the loader's drain to settle (run-to-completion per 002) and any pending fx the loader emitted (e.g., :rf.http/managed or a user-supplied HTTP fx) to resolve and dispatch their continuation events.
 A loader is complete when no further events are in flight against the variant's frame.

-2. Events.
-Each event in :events is dispatch-synced in order, after every loader has completed.
-By the time :events runs, the loaded data is already in app-db.
+2. Setup.
+Each step in :setup is settled in order, after every loader has completed.
+By the time :setup runs, the loaded data is already in app-db.

 3. Render.
-The view renders against the post-events app-db.
+The view renders against the post-setup app-db.

-4. Play.
-Each event in :play is dispatched in order against the now-rendered view (per §Play functions).
+4. Script.
+Each step in :script is run in order against the now-rendered view (per §Play functions — the canonical vocabulary).

-Hosts that don't have a usable async surface for waiting on loader completion (rare) treat :loaders as a synonym for :events; the canonical flow is the four-phase sequence above.
+Hosts that don't have a usable async surface for waiting on loader completion (rare) treat :loaders as a synonym for :setup; the canonical flow is the four-phase sequence above.
 Mark loaders as advanced in docs.
-The vast majority of variants should use :events only.
+The vast majority of variants should use :setup only.

 Effect mocking — hook design, not policy